Doorgaan naar de website

 Use Collection Manager if you want to:

-- Ensure that your users to have timely access to the electronic materials in your library.
+• Ensure that your users have timely access to the electronic materials in your library.

-Refer to Create a Collection Manager account and the WorldShare Collection Manager documentation for more information.
+Refer to Create a Collection Manager account for access information.
+See the WorldShare Collection Manager documentation for additional information.

 Types of collections